 Of the limited selection of boutique hotels found in Copenhagen, one of the standouts without a doubt is SP34.
 Equipped with 118 minimally-designed rooms, four bars, two bustling restaurants and a rooftop terrace, hanging out on the casual wooden tiers of the hotel lobby can prove to be just as relaxing as hibernating in your room.
-To expedite you ventures into the city, you can rent bicycles directly from the concierge.
+To expedite your ventures into the city, you can rent bicycles directly from the concierge.
 Given that exquisite Danish hospitality comes as second nature here, you're sure to be in good hands during the entirety of your stay.

 Area / Latin Quarter

 Vibe / Cool and contemporary Danish-design to perfect your hygge practice or up your wine game.

 In recent years, Copenhagen has become infatuated with bread, and this off-the-beaten path institution is clear evidence of that.
 A seat by the expansive windows that open up to the street, deconstructed Danish breakfast, and a masterfully crafted cappuccino is the move here.
 You are among friends with the locals who pull up by bicycle and order crusty sourdough loaves directly from the take-out window, insisting you break yourself off a piece.
 It is crucial that you do not leave Mirabelle without trying their immaculate almond croissant.
 Or just return for the equally-satisfying dinner and order pastries for dessert.

 Area / Inner Nørrebro

 Vibe / A bright all-day eatery where Italian-inspired baking nestles into Danish hygge.